molevol-ub/galeon/README.md

 python Scripts/Check_installed_packages_and_PythonEnv.py
 ```

-If you encounter any errors related to the software (bedtools, mafft, iqtree2, FastTree), check the help message to add the path to your own installation.
+If you encounter any errors related to the software (bedtools, mafft, iqtree2), check the help message to add the path to your own installation.

 **In addition, note** that `R` and two R packages, `rmarkdown` and `DT`, need to be installed (see 1.3 to install them).